 In short, biodegradable products are like herbal supplements - they haven't been rigorously tested to do what they are purported to.

-If you live someplace where leaves fall off trees you may have started a compost pile some time in your life.
-Many people keep special bins for yard and food waste that are perfectly suited to break down organic matter and turn it into a rich soil that is good for plants.
+If you live someplace where leaves fall off trees you may have started a compost pile some point in your life.
+Many people keep special bins for yard and food waste that are perfectly suited to break down organic matter and turn it into a rich soil that's good for plants.
 Under normal conditions it takes about 6 to 12 months to turn leaves into compost.

 In theory, compostable products behave in the same way.